Twickenham railway station

-Twickenham railway station is in Twickenham in the London Borough of Richmond upon Thames, and is in Travelcard Zone 5.
+Twickenham railway station is in Twickenham in the London Borough of Richmond upon Thames, England, and is in London fare zone 5.
 By track it is 11 mi 22 chain from London Waterloo.
 Only one main street abuts the station – at its west end – London Road running between a trunk road south of Twickenham Stadium and the town centre to the south including the town's public section of riverside.

 The station and all trains serving it are operated by South Western Railway.
 Apart from Richmond Railway Bridge it is at the heart of a long section of two tracks at grade (i.e. the level of the surrounding land) between Putney and Egham.
 Between about this point and St Margarets station, 500 metres east, are three tracks instead of two.
 Adding to the station's use, west are returning ends of the Kingston and Hounslow Loop Lines.
 A street runs against the south side of the station meaning the westbound platform has long been in island format and doubles as the fast and semi-fast services' eastbound platform.

 History

-The predecessor, a neo-gothic station, was built by the London and Windsor Railway on the west of London Road bridge, opening on 22 August 1848.
+The predecessor, a neo-Gothic station, was built by the London and Windsor Railway on the west of London Road bridge, opening on 22 August 1848.
 The station was originally called Twickenham Junction.

 Preparatory work for rebuilding by the Southern Railway in its "Southern Odeon" style on the east of London Road was halted by the outbreak of World War II, with most trackwork and the vertical edgings of the five planned through platforms in place.
 After the war some platforms were made level for rugby spectators' trains which were hand-flagged through the station.
 On 28 March 1954, a completely rebuilt station came into use with three through tracks.
 The two main up platforms face each other.
 The slower of these sees more than half of services join from a flyover to the south which coupled with the three tracks to St Margarets ensures no hold-ups needed to fast services eastbound.

 Platform 1 has not existed as a functioning entity since before 2003; platform 2 has had the conductor rails removed between 2003 and 2006.
 The trackbeds of both are now (2018) obstructed by temporary buildings.

 Platform 3 (in 2018) has a direct access from the street available via a queuing area used during events at Twickenham Stadium.

 On 4 February 1996, South West Trains ran the first re-privatised service nationally.
 This ran from Twickenham to London at 05:10.
 The last regular-scheduled privatised train on the main network was 48 years previously.

 Services

+All services at Twickenham are operated by South Western Railway.

-The typical off-peak service from the station in trains per hour is:
+The typical off-peak service in trains per hour is: